dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 As your data platform evolves, Dagster will enable you to orchestrate other data tools, such as dbt, Sling, or Jupyter notebooks.

-For these projects, we recommend storing them outside your Dagster project.
+For these projects, it's recommended to store them outside your Dagster project.
 See the `dbt_project` example below.

 ```
 .